 I love smoothies- for my kids.
-As for myself and drinking them- I dunno, I just don’t love them.
+As for myself and drinking them- I don’t love them.
 I’ve been following a friend’s account for years and she is who really turned me on to juicing.
 I oooo’ed and awww’ed over her morning juices forever and finally Kadee surprised me and sent me one from Kohls, a Jack Lalanne’s Power Juicer Express (but in white).
 It took me a while to get it out of the box.
 I was kind of intimidated by it.
 What to I use, how much do I use?
 What do I combine, what do I not combine!
 Is it really as messy as everyone say?
 Is buying all the fruit really as expensive as everyone says?
 I have answers to all these questions plus my favorite recipes.

 1. Keep the colors together, greens with the greens, reds with the reds, oranges with the oranges for the best tasting juice.
 But if you so desire you can really throw anything together.
 Sometimes (as shown below) I’ll throw in a kale with my oranges because well you can’t taste it and I want those health benefits.